misslivirose/basic-unity-vr/06_Assets&Textures.md

 To finish off our scene, our last step will be adding in a Skybox.
 The Skybox component is basically a giant cube that surrounds the entire  environment to give the sense of a horizon and sky.

 {x: skybox} Create a Skybox

+Like many of the other basic asset packages, Unity includes several options for Skyboxes.

+1. Import the default Unity Skybox package by going to Assets -> Import Package -> Skybox

+2. Go to Edit -> Render Settings to open the render settings in the Inspector

+3. In the Project directory, expand the Standard Assets folder and open the Skyboxes folder.

+4. Drag your desired Skybox into the box for 'Skybox Material' in the Render Settings Inspector

+Run your maze - you can now run through it and you should see the sky surrounding the entire environment.
+You can download and try out additional skyboxes from the Unity Asset store.